vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/5-rag-pipelines.md

 **Kubeflow Pipelines (KFP)** is a platform designed for building and deploying portable, scalable machine learning pipelines using containers.
 Think of it as a sophisticated workflow orchestrator that transforms your experimental RAG system into a production-grade platform that can handle complex academic documents automatically, reliably, and at scale.

-While notebooks were perfect for exploring document intelligence capabilities, production systems require automation, scalability, error recovery, performance monitoring, and consistent results across runs.
+KFP has what production systems require: automation, scalability, error recovery, performance monitoring, and consistent results across runs.
+It provides all these production-grade features so you can focus on your AI logic rather than infrastructure management.
 KFP provides all these production-grade features so you can focus on your AI logic rather than infrastructure management.

 ## 🏗️ Document Intelligence RAG Pipeline Architecture